 This artificial lake was constructed in 1876 to conserve water for the areas of Valvan and Shirota.
 But with time, it has transformed into an impressive tourist spot.
 Come here to find some lone time, to read a book or even for some bird watching.
 What makes this place even more interesting is that tourists are totally allowed to take a swim in the lake and even try their hands at fishing.

-Stop over at the Rajmachi Point when travelling between Mumbai and Pune.
+Stop over at the Rajmachi Point when traveling between Mumbai and Pune.
 It is one of the most popular destinations which includes the Rajmachi Fort that belonged to the famous King Shivaji.
 There are several monuments in and around the Rajmachi Fort.
 Close to the fort are two small forests called Shrivardhan and Manoranjan.
 Rajmachi point is also famous for its topography which has a deep valley on three sides and thick and dark forest on the other.

 The Bhaja caves were built around 200 BC by Buddhist nuns.
 And they hold excellent architecture which can be seen in sculptures like the prince with his chariot, animals’ sculptures such as elephants and tigers.
 There are 22 rock-cut caves in total, and each of them has substantial characteristics.
 One can moreover find is a small waterfall in the last cave and a pond beside it.